 Subsequent to 31 August 2008 all assets and liabilities of the Club were transferred to a company limited by guarantee and operating as a charity with the same objects.

 The Club employs a full-time Chief Executive Officer who is responsible for the day-to-day management of the Club.
-The Chief Executive Officer reports to the Trustees at their meetings.
+The Chief Executive Officer reports to the Trustee board at their meetings.

 The Hunslet Club has formed partnerships with many other similar groups and encouraged these groups to use the facilities at Hunslet.
 Our partners are Leeds Children’s Services, Leeds Youth Service, Probation Service, Police and Community Clubs of Great Britain, Primary Care Trust, Social Services, Leeds Leisure Services, Leeds Youth Offending Team and Leeds United Football Club.
 The Club is also in partnership with smaller voluntary sector groups, including Hamara Centre for Healthy Living, Hunslet Nelson Cricket Club, church groups, dance groups and football teams who use the Club to deliver part of their work.

 Before the end of the year covered the Club lost its President and inspiration, Martin Arnold M.B.E. who passed away on 28th April 2017.

 The Executive Council of the Club has examined the major strategic business and operational risks to which the Club is exposed and confirm that systems have been established to enable regular reports to be produced to enable the necessary steps to be taken to manage those risks